leaningtech/labs/sites/browserpod/src/content/docs/10-getting-started/index.md

 In order to see the output of our program, we need to set up a terminal.

-First, add a `pre` HTML element somewhere in the page:
+First, add a [`<pre>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/pre) HTML element somewhere in the page.
+This element preserves whitespace and displays text in a monospace font, making it ideal for terminal output:

 ```html
 <pre id="console" style="height: 100%;"></pre>